Skip to main content

 By

-• Your Reason for Studying – First of all, you need to determine why you’re pursuing an education in nutrition.
-If you want to practice in a clinic, be sure the course you select is designed for this.
+· Your Reason for Taking a Nutrition Course – First of all, you need to determine why you’re pursuing an education in nutrition.
+If you want to practise in a clinic, be sure the nutrition course you select is designed for this.
 The course should have in-depth casework, legislation information, and lead you into professional registration.
-If instead, you are looking to improve the health of yourself and your family, the course should offer you information about nutritional principles, how to stay fit, and food options for creating better meals.
+If, instead, you are looking to improve the health of yourself and your family, the course should offer you information about nutritional principles, how to stay fit, and food options for creating better meals.

-• Awards and Accreditation – Once you have established why you’re taking the course; the next step is to evaluate the end result.
+· Awards and Accreditation – Once you have established why you’re taking the nutrition course, the next step is to evaluate the end result.
 Certain career paths will require different diplomas and accreditation, such as a Registered Orthomolecular Holistic Practitioner (ROHP) with International Organization of Nutritional Consultants (IONC).
-Depending on where you wish to bring your career, be sure that the training and certificates you will receive upon completion of the course match your vision.
+Depending on where you wish to take your career, be sure that the training and certificates you will receive upon completion of the course match your vision.

-• Study Method – Where you’re located may not have schools that offer the courses you need.
-Some schools will offer online or correspondence to help accommodate these individuals.
+· Study Method – Your location may not have schools that offer the courses you need.
+Some schools will offer an online nutrition course to help accommodate you.
 Check with the school to see what options are available for you.
 Another important consideration is your learning style.
-If you find you get distracted in a home setting and would learn better in a classroom, perhaps distance education would not be suitable for you.
+If you find you get distracted in a home setting and would learn better in a classroom, perhaps an online education would not be suitable for you.

-• Teacher Support – Be sure to find out how often you will get to speak with your instructors.
-If you’re taking an online course, ask if there are particular hours that the instructor can be reached.
+· Teacher Support – Be sure to find out how often you will get to speak with your instructors.
+If you’re taking an online nutrition course, ask if there are particular hours that the instructor can be reached.
 Different time zones can also impact the available hours.
-Try and establish how long it takes to mark assignments, and if there will be anyone else to help if your teacher is not available.
+Try to establish how long it takes to mark assignments, and if there will be anyone else to help if your teacher is not available.

 We are internationally recognized in Canada for our nutrition program, and our online courses are available for students around the world.
-These courses meet a variety of nutrition-related guidelines to help you further your career.
+Each nutrition course meets a variety of nutrition-related guidelines to help you further your career.